 Furthermore, at their 2008 meeting, the member nations of the G8, signed on to a set of building energy policies that includes a requirement that building energy standards be set based on the 30-year total (life cycle) costs of building energy improvements.
-RESNET has been collaborating wherever possible with the European Community on such policies and this proposed change to Section 303.3.3 of the RESNET Standards is viewed as an opportunity to establish national standards for calculating the economic cost effectiveness of building energy improvements, which can be used by any interested party or building energy improvement program as a standardized method.
+RESNET has been collaborating wherever possible with the European Community on such policies and this proposed change to Section 303.3.3 of the RESNET Standards represents an opportunity to establish a standard for calculating the economic cost effectiveness of mortgaged building energy improvements using a 30-year analysis period.
+While this approach may not be the most appropriate method in all cases (e.g. where home improvements are not mortgaged or where procedures are already specified as in the Federal Weatherization and Federal Energy Management Programs), the method is likely to suit the needs of most mortgage financiers without being overly burdensome to users.